 Built between 1826 and 1832, the Rideau Canal is Ontario’s only UNESCO World Heritage Site and is a delight to visit in any season!

 During the warmer months, explore the canal by strolling or cycling along its scenic banks, which make their way from Ottawa’s downtown core to Dows Lake.
-Or for the more adventurous visitor, rent a kayak, canoe or paddleboat from the Dows Lake Marina and explore the Rideau Canal on your own!
+Or for the more adventurous visitor, rent a kayak, canoe, stand up paddle board (SUP) or paddleboat from the Dows Lake Marina and explore the Rideau Canal on your own!

 And during the winter months (roughly December to February), take advantage of the canal’s frozen surface.
 Lace up your skates and glide down the world’s largest skating rink that stretches 7.8 kilometres (4.8 miles), providing scenic views of downtown Ottawa and a uniquely Canadian skating experience.